 How do you know if you have poor time management?
 If you are habitually late or always feeling stressed, these are two common characteristics of having poor organization skills.
 A lot of times in life and work, we can feel overwhelmed by the tasks we have to complete.
 This is something that everyone struggles with.
 These are the top 5 time management tips that will help you take control of how you spend your time.

 Set SMART Goals

 SMART goals help you check off certain criteria when it comes to different tasks.
 Our Bigger Brains Time Management Basics course covers the acronym in depth.
 In general, SMART goals help keep you accountable.
-When working on a task, what is the end point, does this task help further a cause?
-By using this method of setting goals, you get in the habit of clearly listing your tasks and priorities which help with time management in the future.
+When working on a task, what is the endpoint, does this task help further a cause?
+By using this method of setting goals, you get in the habit of clearly listing your tasks and priorities which helps with time management in the future.